Aarav10723/Portfolio/Projects/class-projects.md

 **Research Question**
 Can we predict whether a student will pass or fail using behavioral and academic data?
 More importantly which factors have the biggest impact on student success?

+**Key Findings**
+1. Previous grades matter the most - Students with strong past grades were far more likely to pass.
+2. Study time helps, but only to a point - More study time improved performance, but after a certain level, gains slowed.
+3. Absences are a strong negative factor - Students with higher absences were much more likely to fail.

+**What I learned**
+This project showed me that machine learning is not just about accuracy.
+It’s about understanding why predictions happen.
+Even simple models can reveal important patterns, but comparing multiple models gives a much clearer picture.

+**Why the results Matter**
+The most important insight is that early indicators already exist.
+Schools don’t need new data, they just need better ways to use it.
+With models like this, educators could: Identify struggling students early, Provide targeted support & Improve overall success rates.
+Machine learning can effectively predict student outcomes and highlight key factors like past performance and attendance.
+While no model is perfect, these tools can help shift education from reactive to proactive.

 - Project 3: Coming soon